shruti-tiwari/Enron_Dataset_fraud/README.md

 The list of the code files are as follows:

 poi_id.py contains main code.

-feature_select.py is a helper code for feature selection feature_format.py is a helper code for formatting of data tuning.py has helps in tuning the parameters and evaluating the metrics for algorithms tester.py is for validation of madel
+feature_select.py is a helper code for feature selection.

+feature_format.py is a helper code for formatting of data.

+tuning.py has helps in tuning the parameters and evaluating the metrics for algorithms.

+tester.py is for validation of madel